 This post includes a video with step-by-step instructions for how to make fathead dough.
 You can watch the video in the recipe card to see me make them.
 But a summary of the steps are as follows:

-- Melt & mix the cheeses: this requires a few rounds on heating the cheese in the microwave and stirring it.
+- Melt & mix the cheeses in a microwave-safe bowl: this requires a few rounds on heating the cheese mixture in the microwave and stirring it.

-- Mix in the eggs, flour, and psyllium husk to form a dough
+- Mix in the eggs and dry ingredients (flour, baking powder, spices, and psyllium husk) to form a dough

 - Allow the dough to chill